gautada/gitea-container/README.md

-# gitea-container
+# Gitea

-A customized gitea container for microk8s.
+This project is a customized gitea implementation for statfulset in a microk8s kubernetes cluster.